msang/nl-interface/README.md

     rasa train
     ```

+6. Install DucklingEntityExtractor directly on your machine and start the server or install docker and run it:

+    ```bash
+    docker run -p 8000:8000 rasa/duckling
+    ```

-6. Start the RASA server and the SDK server (in a separate terminal) to interact with the agent:
+7. Start the RASA server and the SDK server (in a separate terminal) to interact with the agent:

     ```bash
     rasa run